Choline-what it is, and why it's as important in pregnancy as Folate

 Choline did not garner much attention until the last two decades.
 The Institute of Medicine did not establish Dietary Reference Intakes (DRIs), the reference values for assessing dietary intake, for choline until 1998.
 Most common nutrients had reference values established in 1941 with the advent of Recommended Dietary Allowances (RDAs), the predecessor to DRIs.

 The American Medical Association has since recommended the inclusion of Choline in all prenatal vitamins, however adoption has been slow.
-As of April 2019, of the top 25 prenatal vitamins, only 8 contain choline.
-And, of those 8, only 2 contain Choline at 55mg, or 10% of the DRI value, that qualifies it as a “Good Source” of choline (source: Balchem).
-Our Prenatal Multi contains the full 550mg recommended dose of Choline during pregnancy and breastfeeding.
-In addition, our Omega-3 powder contains an additional 55mg of Choline.
+As of April 2019, of the top 25 prenatal vitamins, only 8 contain Choline.
+And, of those 8, only 2 contain Choline at 55mg, or 10% of the DRI value, that qualifies it as a “Good Source” of Choline (source: Balchem).
+Our Prenatal Multi contains a supportive 400mg recommended dose of Choline during pregnancy and breastfeeding.
+In addition, our Omega-3 powder contains an additional 100mg of Choline per 2 capsule dose.

 Food sources of Choline are limited.
 Eggs and liver are the two best food sources.
 A pregnant woman can get almost half the minimum daily dose of Choline she needs from two eggs, 250 milligrams.
-And, it is naturally occurring in salmon, the best food source of Omega-3 (~190 milligrams of choline per 6oz fillet).
-Meat (chicken, beef, and pork chops), peanuts, navy beans, and broccoli also offer some choline.
-However, it can be hard to get enough from diet without supplementation, especially in the First Trimester of pregnancy (a time of heightened choline need) when food aversion and nausea have many women steering way clear of foods like liver and other types of meat.
+And, it is naturally occurring in salmon, the best food source of Omega-3 (~190 milligrams of Choline per 6oz fillet).
+Meat (chicken, beef, and pork chops), peanuts, navy beans, and broccoli also offer some Choline.
+However, it can be hard to get enough from diet without supplementation, especially in the First Trimester of pregnancy (a time of heightened Choline needs) when food aversions and nausea have many women steering way clear of foods like liver and other types of meat.

 Your Omega-3 offers just 55mg of Choline, should I take more?

 Yes, ideally.
 The current DRIs suggests 450 milligrams of choline per day for pregnant women and 550 milligrams per day for breastfeeding mothers.
 We would advocate for even exceeding the DRIs, as these values are based on minimum levels needed to avoid malnutrition--not the levels you need to be optimally nourished!
-The body seems to use as much choline as you can give it, and there is no upper limit to what is safe to consume.
+The body seems to use as much Choline as you can give it, and there is no upper limit to what is safe to consume.
+Furthermore, recent research has shown that more Choline (up to 930mg) can further benefit baby’s cognitive development.

-Some women have heightened choline requirements due to common genetic predispositions, such as mutations in the MTHFR or PEMT genes, that have been shown in the research to affect choline metabolism and therefore increase the need for choline.
+Some women have heightened Choline requirements due to common genetic predispositions, such as mutations in the MTHFR or PEMT genes, that have been shown in research to affect Choline metabolism and therefore increase the need for Choline.

 Where to go from here

-It’s likely that the more choline you consume, the better you and your baby will feel.
-Whether you are trying to conceive, currently pregnant, or a new mama focused on breastfeeding and recovery, we recommend upping your choline intake through foods like liver, eggs, and salmon, and supplementing with a choline-rich prenatal vitamin and Omega-3 to fill in the gaps where needed.
+It’s likely that the more Choline you consume, the better you and your baby will feel.
+Whether you are trying to conceive, currently pregnant, or a new mama focused on breastfeeding and recovery, we recommend paying close attention to your Choline intake.
+This might mean upping your Choline intake through foods like liver, eggs, and salmon, and it may also mean supplementing with a Choline-rich prenatal vitamin, a Choline-rich Omega-3, and additional Choline in a well-absorbed form to fill in the gaps where needed to achieve optimal Choline intake of 930mg per day before, during, and after pregnancy.

 Feeling empowered after reading?
 Please share this post with a fellow mama or health practitioner in your life.